Meditation is a Bridge – Osho

 Jesus says, “Look at the lilies.
 Consider the lilies in the field – they toil not and they are more beautiful, their splendor is greater than King Solomon.
 They are arrayed in more beautiful aroma than King Solomon ever was.
 Look, consider the lilies!”

 What is he saying?
 He is saying, “Relax!
 You need not toil for it – in fact, everything is provided.”
-Jesus says, “If he looks after the birds of air, animals, wild animals, trees and plants, then why are you worried?
+Jesus says, “If he looks after the birds of the air, animals, wild animals, trees and plants, then why are you worried?
 Will he not look after you?”
 This is relaxation.
 Why are you so much worried about the future?
 Consider the lilies, watch the lilies, and become like lilies – and then relax.
 Relaxation is not a posture; relaxation is a total transformation of your energy.

 Energy can have two dimensions.
 One is motivated, going somewhere, a goal somewhere; this moment is only a means and the goal is somewhere else to be achieved.
 This is one dimension of your energy, this is the dimension of activity, goal-oriented.
 Then everything is a means; somehow it has to be done and you have to reach to the goal, then you will relax.
 But for this type of energy the goal never comes, because this type of energy goes on changing every present moment into a means for something else, into the future.
 The goal always remains on the horizon.
 You go on running, but the distance remains the same.